 Positive and productive IEP meetings lay the groundwork for better student outcomes, but when team opinions clash and emotions run high, a meeting can fall apart before you know it.
 Sometimes, having a neutral third-party facilitator can make all the difference in the success of a meeting.
-Being sure to have a facilitated IEP meeting helps to clarify points of agreement and disagreement.
-It provides opportunities for team members to resolve conflicts if they arise, encourages parents and professionals to identify new options to address unresolved problems.

 The facilitator in an IEP meeting is trained in effective communication and ways to address and resolve conflict.
 If you, or another team member, needs to be that facilitator, here are some clarifying questions that can be asked throughout the meeting to make sure that all team members are on the same page when it comes to the success of the student.